nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Iterators and Comparators - Exercise/EqualityLogic/README.md

 You should add the people to both sets.
 In the end, you should print the size of the sorted set and then the size of the HashSet.

+### Input:

+	On the first line of input, you will receive a number n.
+	On each of the next n lines, you will receive information about people in the described format.

+### Output:

+	The output should consist of exactly two lines.
+	On the first one you should print the size of the sorted set.
+	On the second - the size of the HashSet.